-The paper is organized into two main parts: the \textit{adversarial framework} and the \textit{generative adversarial networks}.
+The paper is organized into two main parts: the \textit{Adversarial Framework} and the \textit{Generative Adversarial Networks}.

-\paragraph{\bf Roadmap of Results and Overall Goal} Our overall goal is to provide a complete statistical treatment of the adversarial framework and GANs' mechanism under two important settings: first, the generator/discriminator being the nonparametric class for the adversarial framework; second, the generator/discriminant being the class parametrized by neural networks as in GANs.
-We summarize in Table~\ref{table: summary} a roadmap of results for readers to navigate.
-In Table~\ref{table: summary}, we reserve the following symbols for characteristics of the theorems.
+\paragraph{\it Roadmap of Results and Overall Goal} Our goal is to provide a comprehensive statistical treatment of the adversarial framework and GANs under two important settings.
+First, the generator and discriminator fall under the nonparametric classes, studied under the adversarial framework.
+Second, the generator and discriminator are the classes parametrized by neural networks as in GANs.
+We summarize in Table~\ref{table:summary} a roadmap of results for readers to navigate.
+We emphasize that all the theoretical results (including Wasserstein, Sobolev and MMD GAN, GMM and SMM) follow a unified oracle inequality approach, demonstrating the universality of our framework.
+In Table~\ref{table:summary}, we reserve the following symbols for the following properties of the theorems.

-The main \textit{technical contributions} are the development of the oracle inequalities for GANs, and the formulation of the novel generator/discriminator pair regularization.
+The main technical contributions are the development of the oracle inequalities for analyzing GANs, and the formulation of the new generator-discriminator-pair regularization.

-\paragraph{\bf Adversarial Framework} One key component of GANs is the adversarial framework: evaluating the performance of the learned density by the adversarial loss.
-Under the adversarial loss $d_{\F_D}(\cdot, \cdot)$ (IPM induced by the specified discriminator $\F_D$), we study the minimax optimal rates for the target density $\nu$ based on $n$-i.i.d. samples.
-We formulate such adversarial framework following the classic nonparametric literature by considering a wide range of nonparametric target densities $\mu$ and discriminator classes $\F_D$ quantified by their smoothness property.
-Using a simple oracle inequality, we extend to the case when the generator class $\D_{G}$ mis-specifies the target density $\nu$, for the procedure
+\paragraph{\it Adversarial Framework} One key component of GAN is the adversarial framework: evaluating the performance of the learned distribution by the adversarial loss.
+Under the adversarial loss $d_{\F_D}(\cdot, \cdot)$ (IPM induced by the discriminator class $\F_D$), we study the minimax optimal rates for learning the target distribution $\nu$ based on $n$-i.i.d. samples.
+We formulate such an adversarial framework following the classic nonparametric literature by considering a host of nonparametric target distributions $\mu$ and discriminator classes $\F_D$ quantified by their smoothness property.
+Using an oracle inequality, we extend to the case when the generator class $\D_{G}$ misspecifies the target distribution $\nu$, for the procedure